CarlesRojas/RushSlide/README.md

 ## TODO

-- [ ] Show victory and perfect message
 - [ ] Move red piece to the right when the user wins
 - [ ] Add functionality to random button
 - [ ] Add functionality to restart button